-Jeffrey Liegner, MD is a nationally-recognized cataract surgeon and leader in dropless cataract surgery, specializing in advanced lens replacement.
-Once you decide to have cataract surgery, you will have a choice to replace your clouded lens with either a traditional single-focus lens or an advanced lens implant ( multifocal IOL ) that provides a fuller range of vision.
+Once you decide to move forward with cataract surgery, you will choose to replace this clouded lens with either a traditional single-focus (monofocal) lens or a lifestyle lens implant that provides a fuller range of vision ( multifocal lens ).

-The Tecnis multifocal intraocular lens is the most recently-approved FDA multifocal intraocular lens.
-Manufactured by Advanced Medical Optics, the Tecnis lens offers patients high-quality vision day or night and at a full range of distances.
-Its unique lens design gives patients superior near vision and reading speed.
-Learn more about the Tecnis multifocal lens here.
+The TECNIS multifocal lens uses concentric zones to create fuller-range vision.
+Manufactured by Advanced Medical Optics, the Tecnis lens offers patients high-quality day or night fuller-range vision.
+Its unique design gives patients superior near vision and rapid reading speed.

 The AcrySof ReSTOR multifocal lens provides good vision at all distances.
-Alcon’s patented technology combines the strengths of apodized diffractive and refractive technologies which are similar to the technologies used in microscopes and telescopes, allowing for good vision near and far.
-Learn more about the ReSTOR multifocal lens here.
+Alcon’s patented technology combines the strengths of apodized ,diffractive and refractive technologies which are similar to the technology used in the Hubble telescope, providing good vision near and far.

 TECNIS, Symfony and ReSTOR Multifocal IOLs are proven to improve near, intermediate and distance vision in FDA clinical trials.
 These advanced lens implants provide excellent vision quality to those weighing the importance of effortless vision at multiple focus points without glasses in living daily life.